gteissier/UYBHYS-2019-Poulpy/README.md

 We have safely disarm the vulnerabilities they contain before the teams can attack each other, during the 30 minutes observation phase, by fixing the source code and recompiling the binaries.

 We had time to exploit the `tcp/4242` service of almost every team, but we have failed to exploit the `tcp/4141` during the CTF.
-It is partly because we have messed up with the binary and wrongly believed there a stack cookie, not present in the initial binary.
+It is partly because we have messed up with the binary and wrongly believed there was a stack cookie.

 The flags leaked here are Poulpy's ones, to make sure no other team would blame that on us :)